fonckchain/chatgpt-retrieval/README.md

-# GameStop ChatGPT Retrieval
+# chatgpt-retrieval

-Simple script to use ChatGPT to interact with GameStop phenomenon data, including resources from the SupersStonk community, GameStop's blockchain ventures and GameStop's financial data.
+Simple script to use ChatGPT on your own files.

 Here's the [Original YouTube Guide](https://youtu.be/9AXP7tCI9PI).